perfsonar/ansible-role-perfsonar-testpoint/README.md

   - `perfsonar_optional_packages` is the list of additional optional packages you want to install with the testpoint bundle, see [the debian list][debian-optional] and [the centos list][centos-optional] for more information.
 All optional packages are installed per default.
   - `perfsonar_ntp_servers` is a list of NTP servers to configure on the perfSONAR testpoint, or an empty list, per default, if you want to use the perfSONAR provided NTP servers.
   - `perfsonar_disable_root_ssh` disable or keep ssh root access, the default is to disable it.
+  - `perfsonar_psconfig_remote_remotes` list the URL of remote templates that should be added or deleted from each testpoint host.
+  - `perfsonar_psconfig_remote_options` contains the options to add to the `psconfig remote add` command.

   - Some other variables are defined at the end of `default/main.yml` and in `vars/Debian.yml` and `vars/RedHat.yml` (those contains distro specific settings), but shouldn't need to be altered for a regular install.